 Auto-fetched .

-Tolgee appears to have several advantages over Languine, particularly in popularity, activity, maturity and features.
-Consider your specific needs regarding popularity, activity, technology, maturity and features when making your decision.
+Both Languine and Tolgee have their unique strengths and serve similar purposes effectively.
+Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with JavaScript, Typescript, JSX.
 However, they differ in their additional technology choices: Languine uses CSS, Next.js, PHP while Tolgee leverages Bash, Java, Kotlin.